jarun/buku/.github/PULL_REQUEST_TEMPLATE.md

 - *Single quote, single quote, single all the way!*
 - A single line should be less than 80 chars in length.
 - No trailing whitespaces.
+- Avoid append(), extend() and use concatenation if possible.
+- Use string concatenation than substitution if possible, except (logger) prints.
 - Add new API documentation, reasonable code comments.
 - If possible, add test cases for your new API under `tests/`.
 We are Travis integrated.
 - If possible, squash everything to a single commit.